jimjkelly/SlowTravelBerlin/README.md

 temptation to change fundamental aspects of the infrastructure outside of Docker.
-If you do, if someone comes along expecting the deploy to be as easy as a `docker-compose up -d` they are going to be confused as to why your fancy add on does not work.
+If you do, if someone comes along expecting the deploy to be as easy as a `docker-compose up` they are going to be confused as to why your fancy add-on does not work.

 When in doubt, at least heavily document what was done.
 Or learn Docker.
 It's easy, I promise. :)